DBJDBJ/ATL_PROBLEM/readme.md

 ### ATL code change

 Ultimately to make simple array and simple map in ATL, not raise Structured Exceptions, and behave like their standard twins, seems like quite a trivial code change.
+There might be other ATL code with the same or similar issue.
+I do not know.

 NOTE: if `_ATL_NO_EXCEPTIONS` is used there is no CPP unwinding.
-In that case and in RELEASE builds, SEH will/should be used.
+In that case and in RELEASE builds, SEH will/should be always used.

 In DEBUG builds, wrong/bad code always asserts, using standard [UCRT](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/assert-asserte-assert-expr-macros?view=msvc-170) `_ASSERTE` message box.
 Called from [`ATLASSERT`](https://docs.microsoft.com/en-us/cpp/atl/reference/debugging-and-error-reporting-macros?view=msvc-170)